mysql/mysql-ndb-operator/docs/notes.md

 Before restarting a pod or perform a rolling / parallel restart of statefulsets via k8 ndb cluster state needs to be carefully checked.

+## rolling restarts

+Rolling restarts will be performed by triggering a node (re-)start via MGMAPI.
+Pod state needs to be considered to avoid outages.
+PDB could be checked and guide rolling restarts to also stay in line with k8.

+At the moment scale down is not supported.
+But Scaling down is tricky as here k8 will scale down number of pods while also MGMAPI could try to stop nodes.
+In this case graceful shutdown is less important.
+Data nodes can be scaled down by k8 as hopefully data nodes are re-organized and drained first.

+## pod disruption budgets (PDB)

+Budgets for pods can be defined based on labels.

+Unfortunately budgets are only considered when using the [Eviction API](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#eviction-api).
+Eviction API is only used on node level when e.g. draining nodes.

+The Eviction API could be used via client API and pod Eviction subresources for policy-controlled pod deletion.
+We are not doing that.
+At least not in a first step.

+kubectl delete pod or scaling a statefulset does not evaluate budgets.

+Using PDBs is still useful as an extra level of security in the larger context of a production setup to avoid  unwanted outages when e.g. nodes are drained.

+## start and state monitoring

+Starts should be monitored and controlled by timestamp to take action when starts might hang.

 ## ndb_mgmd

 unline ndbmtd ndb_mgmd has no -n mode to wait and take e.g. a remote start command